 These are now handled through the University's Self-Certification Policy.
 This allows all students to apply for a 5 working day extension for assessed work in the event that they are unable to submit the work on time due to one of the following factors: minor illness, family emergency or caring responsibilities or other personal circumstances.
 You can only have 2 self-certifications in any one academic year.
 You should be mindful of this limit, and only use self-certification when absolutely essential.
 It is not an alternative to good time management!

 Students must submit a Self-Certification form on-line normally at least one full working day before assessment deadline and no earlier than 5 days before the deadline.
 Exams are not eligible for self-assessment and no more than one Self-Certification can be used for the same assessment.

 log onto your personal profile on Tabula

 Click on the personal circumstances tab and choose 'mitigating circumstances'.
 There is a walk-through guide available.

 enter details of the essay and add the reasons for the self-certification in the 'notes' section.

 The submission must be made at least one full working day before assessment deadline (this means by 12 noon on a Friday for a 12 noon deadline on Monday).
-You will receive a decision from the Director of Undergraduate Studies usually within one working day and within a maximum of 3 working days.
+You will receive a decision usually within one working day and within a maximum of 3 working days.
 A request for mitigation which is approved after the deadline has passed can include the waiving of lateness penalties.
 All extensions granted will be conditional on receipt of evidence.
 When an extension is granted, students must check that the extension is recorded on Tabula.
 Only in very exceptional circumstances will an extension be allowed beyond one week.
 Essays which are submitted on time, but where it is subsequently deemed that the circumstance would have qualified for an extension will be discussed at the Mitigating Circumstances Panel in June.